 - Contraception and first trimester pregnancy care, including approaches, options, prenatal diagnosis, contraceptive efficacy and appropriate prescribing

-- Needs of particular populations, including men, MSM, pregnant women, adolescents, sex workers, refugees and migrants and international travellers
+- Needs of particular populations, including LGBTQI, adolescents, sex workers, refugees and migrants and international travellers

 - All resources available either via Blackboard or other online resources.

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Information

 View more information about Otago's graduate attributes.

 Please also refer to the Department of Primary Health Care & General Practice Graduate Profile.